Or, WTF am I wearing, and is it killing the Earth?

 - Get more ideas from Facebook groups like Zero Waste Vancouver and Zero Waste Vegan, and if you’re an aspiring designer, join Vancouver Sustainable Fashion Designers or a similar group in your city.
 There are tons of clothing swap and resale groups too.

 While researching for this blog I was really happy to find that there are now TONS of brands offering items made of organic or natural fibres and recycled synthetics, so my list skews (hyper)local to brands from or readily available in Vancouver, B.C.
-There were more that would have made the list, if they were just a bit more plant-based.

 New York-based EILEEN FISHER uses organic fibres, natural or certified dyes, and works toward a fair-trade supply chain.